RavenCutie21/Voice-Changer-Settings/README.md

 Final Method: Do not use if you use Client Mode

-The method that I use, I use [Werman's RN Noise removal](https://github.com/werman/noise-suppression-for-voice), by injecting it into my microphone, with [Equalizer APO](https://sourceforge.net/projects/equalizerapo/).
-It sounds complicated but it doesnt even create another virtual input like all the others.
-It's noise suppression is equal to Nvidia Broadcasts, with LESS usage than steelseries sonar.
-You can watch a video for learning how to set this up or DM me if you really want to.
+VST Plugins injected into your mic [Werman's RN Noise removal](https://github.com/werman/noise-suppression-for-voice) or [Goyo's AI Voice Seperator](https://goyo.app), using [Equalizer APO](https://sourceforge.net/projects/equalizerapo/).

-In my opinion putting the VST's that you get from Werman RN Noise into this folder C:\Program Files\EqualizerAPO\VSTPlugins is far easier as your first time going to select a plugin will throw it there.
+In my opinion putting the VST's that you get from Werman RN Noise or the installer of Goyo into this folder C:\Program Files\EqualizerAPO\VSTPlugins is far easier as your first time going to select a plugin will throw it there.
 Just remember when setting it up your chain will go as follows for APO, Device-your mic, any other plugins you want like preamp which is just gain control minus20 to positive20db, and finally the rn noise plugin, there will be a folder at the top called WermanSettings to show what i recommend as well as a voice clip showing off and on.

-Stereo was the only one that worked for me but if Mono works, use that as its far more efficient.
+Stereo was the only one that worked for me on Werman but it uses more resources (hard to tell), if Mono works, use that as its far more efficient.
+Goyo works on mono & stereo for me.

 # model deletion and or updating
 replacing a model does not delete it